 Hi, I’m Lane McKittrick, co-founder with my husband, Todd, of Hear See Hope.
 In addition to being the mom to four boys, including Conner and Dalton who have Usher syndrome, I am pursuing my Ph.D. in Special Education at the University of Northern Colorado.
 My research interests are deafblindness and family-professional partnerships.
 I hope to use this blog to share updates on my family and my research.
 My goal is to provide information and support for families living with Usher syndrome.
 Research into a cure is vitally important, but I know from experience, family support in dealing with day-to-day issues is critical as well.
 Thanks for reading.
+For more on my research, visit my academic site.

 I’m so grateful for our USH family